GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 "rel" : Only relative tresholds will be calculated.
 "abs" : Only absolute tresholds will be calculated.
 ```
-The recruitement threshold for each inluded motor unit in the analysis file will be displayed in the "Result Output" of the GUI.
+The recruitement threshold for each inluded MU in the analysis file will be displayed in the "Result Output" of the GUI.
 You can edit or copy any value in the "Result Output", however, you need to close the top-level "Motor Unit Properties Window" first.

 ### Compute Motor Unit Discharge Rate